-Did you know that a raw diet provides a high amount of protein, especially for large dog breed such as the Great Dine?
-And raw diet might just be the solution to a plethora of problems your Great Dane has right now.
+Did you know that a raw diet provides a high amount of protein, especially for large dog breed such as the Great Dane?
+And it might also be the solution to a plethora of problems your dog has right now.
 When you switch to raw diet, problems like coat problems, or skin issue, and ear infections can be prevented.

-Continue reading below to find out how to feed your Great Dane raw diet like an expert!
+Continue reading below to find out how to feed your Great Dane raw food like an expert!

 What is a raw diet?

-As the term suggests, raw diet includes feeding your Danes with raw, uncooked food.
-It usually consists organ meats, muscle meat, whole or ground bone, fresh fruits that are safe for dogs, vegetables, raw eggs and even dairy products such as yogurt.
+As the term suggests, raw diet includes feeding dogs raw, uncooked food.
+It usually consists of organ meat, muscle meat, raw bone, fresh fruits that are safe for dogs, vegetables, raw eggs and even dairy products such as yogurt.

-Feeding raw diet to Great Danes could be simple provided you adhere to a few basic rules.
-However, doing so should be done gradually and not immediately.
+Feeding raw diet to Great Danes could be simple, provided you adhere to the basic rules.
+Furthermore, switching to a raw diet should be done gradually and not immediately.